n., plural: intermediate hosts

-Intermediate host (biology definition): The host harboring a parasite that primarily grows but not to the point of reaching (sexual) maturity.
+Intermediate host is the host harboring a parasite that primarily grows but not to the point of reaching (sexual) maturity.
 An intermediate host often acts as a vector of a parasite to reach its definitive host (where it will become mature).
 Thus, the intermediate host serves only as a site wherein the parasite spends a particular developmental stage of its life cycle (i.e. larval stage).

 Intermediate Host: Host-Parasite Coevolution

 There are selective pressures on both hosts and parasites that are “reciprocal” in nature.
 In order to escape the parasitism and resources’ extraction plus exhaustion by parasites, the host develops some adaptations.
 Simultaneously, the parasite in order to keep its nourishment and shelter needs secure, also develops certain adaptations.
 These adaptations are “reciprocal/antagonistic” ones and this sort of never-ending evolution is called coevolution.
 None of the species gives up, rather they keep adapting, evolving, and proliferating simultaneously down the evolutionary timelines.

 Intermediate Host Examples

 Some examples of intermediate hosts are shown in Table 2.